anabramos/k9sisters-project/README.md

     - A Frequent consumer:
         - I already know the brand and make use of their services on a regular basis.
         - I trust and vouch that their service is of quality.
         - I want to be directed to the booking form quickly.
+(Solution: Direct link to booking form on navigation bar)
         - I want to receive tips and updates related to their blog and potential holiday discounts.
+(Solution: Possibility to subscribe to the newsletter)

     - A Sporadic consumer:
         - I already know the brand and make use of their services sporadically.
-        - I trust their service is pf quality.
+        - I trust their service is of quality.
         - I want to check the prices of the services easily as I may have forgotten it since my last booking.
+(Solution: Direct link to services overview on navigation bar)
         - While in the website, I might be interested in reading their latest article piece with tips on how to care for my pup.
+(Solution: Direct link to blog on navigation bar)

     - A Potential consumer:
         - I am a first time visitor to the website.
 I do not know the brand and have never used their services.
         - I do not trust the brand (yet) and would like to be convinced they are trustworthy.
+(Solution: Testimonials from clients avaliable on the homepage)
         - I want to have a clear overview of the services provided.
+(Solution: Direct link to services overview on navigation bar)
         - I want to be able to meet the people who will take care of my dog before making a decision.
+(Solution: Option to book a free meet & greet session)
         - I want to have a financial incentive to committing with my first booking.
+(Solution: Discount on the first booking if you sign the newsletter)

 - K9 Company goals with the website:
-    - Attract more customers
+    - Attract more customers.
-    - Generate returning costumers
+    - Generate returning costumers.
-    - Demonstrate professionalism, competence and qualification in the services provided
+    - Demonstrate professionalism, competence and qualification in the services provided.
-    - Get potential customers to sin to our newsletter and book a meet & greet session
+    - Get potential customers to sign to our newsletter and book a meet & greet session.

 <a name="design"></a>